danprince/danthedev.com/posts/2022-05-01-javascripts-dependency-problem.md

 ### Small Modules
 Many JavaScript applications become interactive after downloading the source code.
 As a rule of thumb, shipping less code makes for a better user experience.
 That created another class of package duplication.

 JavaScript suffers from an above-average problem with technical debt.
-Partly because the dynamic nature of the language allows you to write code in unsustainable ways, and partly because the popularity of the language creates demand for adjacent problem solutions.
+Partly because the dynamic nature of the language allows us to write code in unsustainable ways, and partly because the popularity of the language creates demand for adjacent problem solutions.

 Maturing packages tend to lose velocity as they grow in size, and developers begin to search for alternatives that solve a vertical slice of the problem with significantly fewer lines of code.